akaJLM/a-safe-place-for-my-test/master/a-safe-place/config-wamp/README.md

 **Legend**

--installation folder as "wamp"
+- installation folder as "wamp"
--any version in use as "version"
+- any version in use as "version"
 - windows dir as "windows dir"

 ##WAMP - Fix localhost